telerik/blazor-docs/components/grid/editing/overview.md

 * If you want to pre-populate values to the user, see the [Setting default values in new row]({%slug grid-kb-default-value-for-new-row%}) KnowledgeBase article.

 * While editing, the Grid creates a **copy of your original object** which has a **different reference**.
+You receive that copy in the `OnEdit` and `OnUpdate` event handlers.
 This results in the following specifics:

-    * When you are using your Entity Framework models directly in the Grid and you use the `Item` property of `GridCommandEventArgs` directly in your DataBase update method you can get the following exception: `The instance of entity type 'YourModel' cannot be tracked because another instance with the same key value for {'Id'} is already being tracked.
+    * When you are using your Entity Framework models directly in the Grid (especially in a server-side Blazor scenario) and you use the `Item` property of `GridCommandEventArgs` directly in your DataBase update method, you can get the following exception: `The instance of entity type 'YourModel' cannot be tracked because another instance with the same key value for {'Id'} is already being tracked.
 When attaching existing entities, ensure that only one entity instance with a given key value is attached...` To fix it you can change the update using this approach:
-        * Find the object in your database by Id (you can use `dbContext.Find()` or similar method depending on your infrastructure);
+        1. Find the object in your database by Id (you can use `dbContext.Find()` or similar method depending on your infrastructure).
-        * Apply all the changes you need to it one by one - assign the values of all of its properties - `dbObject.Property1 = argsItem.Property1...`;
+        1. Apply all the changes you need to it one by one - assign the values of all of its properties - `dbObject.Property1 = argsItem.Property1...`
-        * Call `dbContext.SaveChanges()`;
+        1. Call `dbContext.SaveChanges()`

 ## See Also